Yvie Oddly: RuPaul's Drag Race

-Oddly's win is the latest in a series of title wins by black queer and trans people in drag pageants and leather competitions, a turnaround for LGBTQ communities.
+Yvie Oddly's win is the latest in a series of title wins by black queer and trans people in drag pageants and leather competitions, a turnaround for LGBTQ communities.
 She feels that queer people of color have not been credited enough for their contributions to queer culture.
-Oddly is "part Black, part Caucasian, and some part Native American."
+Yvie Oddly is "part Black, part Caucasian, and some part Native American."
 Additionally she says, "there's been so much debate on my race: whether or not I'm Black, whether or not colorism is at play."
 Her anger at being disrespected by the gay community because of being Black prompted her to get into drag.

 In Episode 1 of All Stars 5, Yvie made a guest appearance as a "Lip Sync Assassin", where she lip-synced against India Ferrah and won.